How to apply

 If you’re outside the UK, apply for an emergency travel document.

-If you’ve already applied for a passport and have not received it, do not pay for an urgent passport - you will not get your passport sooner or get a refund.
-You can track your passport application.
+If you’ve already applied for a passport and have not received it yet, do not pay for an urgent passport - you will not get your passport sooner.
+You can track your passport application instead.

 Ways to apply